Information

 • 7 years and 6 months, if you were under 18 on the date of the conviction

-There are some offences that must be disclosed regardless of how long has passed since your conviction.
-This includes serious offences such as rape and other sexual offences and certain terrorism and firearms offences.
+Some offences must be disclosed on higher level disclosures regardless of how long it's been since the conviction.
+This includes serious offences such as rape.

-You can apply to have these removed from your disclosure once a certain amount of time has passed.
+You can apply to have spent convictions removed from your disclosure.
+However, if your spent conviction is on the list of offences that must be disclosed, you need to wait until a certain length of time has passed.

 Back to top